 Everyone wants a thick and healthy lawn.
-Overseeding is the practice of adding new grass seed into a lawn, to introduce new endophyte-enhanced grass species that require less water, less fertilizer, resist insects, disease pressures, and discourage weed infestations.
+Overseeding is the practice of adding new grass seed into a lawn, to introduce new endophyte-enhanced grass species that requires less water, less fertilizer, resists insects disease pressures and discourages weed infestations.

 Overseeding is recommended annually for every lawn, even for the best-conditioned lawns.